 “I’ll say.
-Looks like y’all are havin’ a jolly ol’ time in here.”
+Looks like I interrupted a party!”
 I can’t see him for the bright flashlight he shines in our eyes, but I suspect there’s a mischievous smirk on his face.
 He sticks his hand inside, curls his arm around the driver’s side door and slides his index finger down the glass of the back window to show us how much we’ve fogged the windows.

 “She’s my fiancé,” Mitchell says.

 “For the night, right?”
 There’s a chuckle in his voice, and Mitchell and I exchange worried glances at how this may look, especially on South Tatum, where there’s a hooker on ever corner.

 “It’s in my back pocket.”
 Mitchell leans to the side toward me to retrieve his wallet from his left back pocket.
 He holds it open to slide his license from the clear sleeve, but the officer reaches in, snatches the entire wallet and bolts behind the car, down a darkened side street and into the trees.

 “Hey!”
 Mitchell screams.
 He opens the door and sprints after him.
 He is halfway down the street before I can call him back.

 “Just let it go, baby.
 They could jump you.
 You don’t know who is with him.”

 He hesitates, as if considering his options—to risk our lives chasing after the cop impersonator for an ID and a couple bucks, or to get back in the car?
 I sit anxiously as he stands balling and unballing his fists.
 The street lamp and the snowflake decoration attached to it hang over him, casting a blue spotlight, as if he were about to perform a solo in an urban musical.
 As if the fake police officer and his posse would soon emerge from the woods snapping their fingers and beatboxing.